 The maximum number of documents that Infoprint Central displays after a search.
-This limit prevents the HTTP Server from timing out before Infoprint Central can display all objects that meet the users' search criteria.
+This limit prevents the HTTP server from timing out before Infoprint Central can display all objects that meet the users' search criteria.
 This environment variable is optional.
-You can specify a number from 1 to 9999.
+You can specify a number 1 - 9999.
 If you specify an incorrect value, the default value is used.

-Default: The limit specified in the AOPLIMIT environment variable is used.
+Default: The limit that is specified in the AOPLIMIT environment variable is used.
 If that environment variable is not specified, the limit is 250.

-Example: AOPLIMIT\DOCS=100
+Example: AOPLIMIT_DOCS=100